trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 #### EClient.reqExecutions (

 **reqId:** int.
-The request’s unique identifier.
+The requestÃ¢â‚¬â„¢s unique identifier.

 **filter:** ExecutionFilter.
 The filter criteria used to determine which execution reports are returned.
  )

-Requests current day’s (since midnight) executions and commission report  matching the filter.
-Only the current day’s executions can be retrieved.
+Requests current dayÃ¢â‚¬â„¢s (since midnight) executions and commission report  matching the filter.
+Only the current dayÃ¢â‚¬â„¢s executions can be retrieved.

 -